 The Q Center is a resource for education about gender and sexual diversity.
-We offer workshops through our LGBTQ Active Ally Program, respond to special requests for classroom panels and presentations, consult with students, faculty and staff about campus policies and procedures as they relate to LGBTQ inclusion, and consult on individual concerns and issues whether they be classroom, department, or residence hall based.
-For consultations, please contact the Center Director at 607-777-6028.
+We offer workshops through our LGBTQ+ Active Ally Program, respond to special requests for classroom panels and presentations, consult with students, faculty and staff about campus policies and procedures as they relate to LGBTQ inclusion, and consult on individual concerns and issues whether they be classroom, department, or residence hall based.
+For consultations, please contact the Center at 607-777-6028.

 Active Ally Program

-The Mission of the Active Ally Program is to identify, educate, and support allies who will work to enhance our campus culture increasing individuals ability to live and work authentically without regard to gender or sexual identity.
+The mission of the Active Ally Program is to identify, educate, and support allies who will work to enhance our campus culture increasing individuals ability to live and work authentically without regard to gender or sexual identity.

 Our classroom support takes on many forms: